 Several tests can be used to diagnose bowel cancer including:

-- rectal examination
+- Physical and rectal examination.

-- colonoscopy and sigmoidoscopy
+- and biopsy.

 Bowel cancer stages